NorthStarUAS/Simulator/README.md

 ### Independent states

-* Throttle command -- we use sqrt(throttle) to crudely approximate a thrust curve.
 * Aileron, Elevator, Rudder commands (approximation of the control surface positions) -- these are multiplied by qbar so their effectiveness is scaled with airspeed.
+* Lift (estimated from body frame Z acceleration and body frame gravity vector Z component)
+* Thrust (crudely estimated as sqrt(throttle) command)
+* Drag (estimated from thrust value, body frame X accleration and body frame gravity vector X component)
-* The gravity vector rotated into the body frame of reference.
-This requires an estimate of the roll and pitch Euler angles which we typically have on any small uav running an EKF.
-The body frame gravity vector is used instead of roll and pitch angles.
+* The gravity vector is rotated into the body frame of reference and has X (out the nose), Y (out the right wing), and Z (down) components.
+The X and Z components show up in the drag and lift estimates.
+The Y component of the gravity vector is included directly.

 ### Dependent states

-* X, Y, and Z velocities in the body frame of reference.
-These can be computed from the (wind corrected) NED velocity rotated into the body frame.
-These are also multiplied by qbar so that angle of attack, side-slip, and drag effects scale properly with airspeed.
+* Airspeed.
+* Alpha (angle of attack)
+* Beta (side slip angle)
 * Rotational rates (p, q, r)

-That's it, that is all it is!
-Well, we additionally include abs(rudder) and abs(aileron) to consider their non-directional effects.
-In the current form, the **A** matrix dimensions are 16x16.
-With this matrix we can predict any next state from any current state.
+That's it, that is pretty much all it is!
+By learning how to predict the next value of these states given the current values we can build a representative flight dynamics model of the original aircraft (including many of it's asymmetries and idiosyncracies.)

 ## Simulation